mitre/vulcan/README.md

 ## Description

-Vulcan is a tool to help streamline the process of creating STIGs and InSpec security compliance profiles.
-It models the STIG intent form and the process of aligning security controls from SRG items into actual STIG security controls.
-Vulcan also gives the option while aligning the security controls to insert inspec code and test across any type of system supported by InSpec.
+Vulcan is a tool to help streamline the process of creating STIG-ready securiy guidance documentation and InSpec automated validation profiles.

+Vulcan models the STIG intent form and the process of aligning security controls from high-level DISA Security Requirements Guides (SRGs) into [Security Technical Implementation Guides](public.cyber.mil/stigs) (STIGs) tailored to a particular system component.
+STIG-ready content developed with Vulcan can be provided to DISA for peer review and formal publishing as a STIG.
+Vulcan allows the guidance author to develop both human-readable instructions and machine-readable automated validation code at the same time.

 ## Features

-* Model the STIG creation process between the creator(vendor) and the approver(sponsor)
+* Model the STIG creation process between the creator (vendor) and the approver (sponsor)
-* Write and test InSpec code on a local system, or across SSH, AWS, and Docker
+* Write and test InSpec code on a local system, or across SSH, AWS, and Docker targets
-* Easily view the progress on what the status is of each control
+* Easily view control status and revision history
-* Communicate through the application to make the best decisions on controls
+* Enable distributed authorship with multiple authors working on sets of controls and reviewing each others' work
 * Confidential data in the database is encrypted using symmetric encryption
-* Authenticate via the local server, through github, and through configuring an LDAP server.
+* Authenticate via the local server, through GitHub, and through configuring an LDAP server.

 ## Deploy Vulcan
 [Deploying Vulcan in Production](https://vulcan.mitre.org/docs/)&nbsp;&nbsp;&nbsp;[<img src="public/GitHub-Mark-Light-64px.png#gh-dark-mode-only" width="20"/>](https://pages.github.com/)[<img src="public/GitHub-Mark-64px.png#gh-light-mode-only" width="20"/>](https://pages.github.com/)